manuelleduc/object-algebra-getting-started/README.md

 ```

 Integration of the `EvaluateOperation` on an implementation of the abstract algebra.
-Each element of the mete-model must return an implementation of the concrete semantic of the object algebra, modelized by an interface.
+Each element of the metamodel must return an implementation of the concrete semantic of the object algebra, modelized by an interface.

-In order to step into the semantic of a related part of the model, the `$` method is used.
+In order to step into the semantics of a related part of the model, the `$` method is used.

-For instance l.24 the `sum` semantic delegates the evaluation of the `left` and `right` sub-part of the expression the each of them respectively and then proceed to the sum of both results.
+For instance l.24 the `sum` semantics delegates the evaluation of the `left` and `right` sub-part of the expression the each of them respectively and then proceed to the sum of both results.

 ```java
 package expression.evaluate;